usmanm/mlx-esm/README.md

 There are two inference modes:
 - `generate`: This generates a new protein from scratch in an auto-regressive manner.
 You can specify `--length` to control the size of the protein.
 By default, a random length from the range `[32, 96)` will be picked.
-- `unmask`: This takes a masked proteins sequence (some amino acids using a `*` character) and replaces the masked token with an amino acid.
+- `unmask`: This takes a masked proteins sequence (some amino acids hidden with `*` character) and replaces the masked tokens with amino acid predictions.

 ```
 ➜  poetry run cli generate --weights-file=./weights/202402151405.npz